larrylawl/larrylawl.github.io/_posts/2022-05-30-random-ml-theory copy.md

 Calculate mean of all values.
 Shift data such that mean is at the origin
 ![center and shift](/images/PCA/center-and-shift.png)

 Find the first principal component (PC1).
 That is, start by drawing a random line through the origin.
 Slowly rotate such that it either 1) minimizes distances from the data to the line or 2) maximises the distances from the projected points to the origin.
+The two are equivalent because of pythagoras theorem.
+Let distance between point and origin be *c*, distance between point and line be *a*, and projection of point to line be *b*.
+Since $c^2 = a^2 + b^2$ (by pythagoras theorem) and $c^2$ is constant, minimising *a* is same as maximizing *b*.
 ![min or max](/images/PCA/min-or-max.png)

 Next, find PC2, the next best fitting line given that it goes through the origin and is perpendicular to PC2.
 Repeat steps 1 and 2 until $k$.